Here we review the IKEA FLEKKE Day Bed, along with IKEA’s MALFORS foam single mattresses and the TUSSÖY mattress topper.

 Comfort Testing the FLEKKE Day Bed

-It’s very narrow as a single bed, so I had to use it as a double.
-I wouldn’t be able to roll over without falling out in its single bed mode.
-Some people might not find that it’s too narrow, but I did.
+It’s a bit narrow as a single bed, so I had to use it as a double.
+I wouldn’t be able to roll over without possibly falling out in its single bed mode.
+Some people might not find that it’s too narrow, so maybe that’s just me.

 IKEA advises that you need to give it a number of days for the mattress to puff up for comfort.
-However, I still found it to be too hard.
+And, after a few days, it does indeed become gradually comfier.

-Once sleeping on it as a double, falling into the gap and finding it too hard – even after giving it many days, I decided to purchase the double bed topper that fits it.
+Once sleeping on it as a double, noticing the gap and finding it just a tad too hard (did I mention I’m quite hard to please when it comes to sleep?), I decided to purchase the double bed topper that fits it.

 It has half a headboard which sits in the corner of it.
-My pillows kept falling off the bed on the half that doesn’t have any headboard behind it.
-However, the bed is good for a tall person in that it doesn’t have a foot board.
+My pillows sometimes fall off the bed on the half that doesn’t have any headboard behind it.
+However, the bed is good for a tall person in that it doesn’t have a footboard.

 Let’s round off the IKEA FLEKKE day bed review with some pros and cons.